aflin/rampart_docs/source/rampart-lmdb.rst

 ~~~~~~~~~~~~~

 Put (store) value in a given into a database, indexed
-by the the given key.
-Move cursor to the items location.
+by the given key.
+Move cursor to the item's location.

 Usage: